 As a support group leader, it is your job to set the example of how everyone should interact within the group setting.
 Encourage quiet members to speak up and remind others not to interrupt or belittle their fellow participants.
 Meanwhile, summarize important thoughts shared so that everyone can comprehend and comment on the subject matter.

 How do you handle conflict in your group?

 Conflict is an unfortunate, but sometimes beneficial part of life.
 Healthy, meaningful discussion and debate can be incredibly helpful for certain members of your support group.
 On the other hand, when handled or promoted incorrectly, conflict can lead to a lack of control or problem solving.
 While you may be frustrated mediating a support group that frequently disagrees or argues, you shouldn't see this as a sign of failure.

 Don't immediately end a discussion if someone disagrees with another member, but also don't let it get out of hand.
 Nothing destroys cohesiveness faster than personal attacks or cruel words spouted over a difference in opinion or misunderstanding.
 Use mediation and negotiation tactics to curb any excessive negativity and encourage group members to express their opinions in a constructive manner.

-At ProSolutions Training, we offer online social services training, such as "Support Groups: Aiming for Cohesiveness," for interested social service professionals who want to know more about their field.
+At ProSolutions Training, we offer online social services training, such as "The Practice of Ethical Decision-Making in Human Services Professions," for interested social service professionals who want to know more about their field.
 Contact us today to learn more about our courses and services.